thunlp/explore-and-evaluate/README.md

 ## Code

-1. Run the following scripts to train all the subgraphs.
+1. Run the following script to train all the subgraphs.

 ```bash
 # Example
 >> python train_subgraph.py --gpu_id 0 --channel Literal --dataset DBP15k/zh_en --load_hard_split [or not]
 ```

-2. Run the following scripts for ensemble.
+2. Run the following script for ensemble.

 ```bash
 # Example